benbryansallao/Website-logo-animation/README.md

 # Website-logo-animation
-Animate your website logo on vector image using css.
+Animate your website logo on vector image